Frequently Asked Questions about Electron Terminal MCP Server

 Q: What tools are available for interacting with the terminal?

-A: Available tools include terminal_start
+A: Available tools include terminal_start, terminal_execute, terminal_get_output, terminal_stop, and terminal_get_sessions.

 Q: What are the requirements for using the server?
 A: You need Node.js, npm, and an operating system compatible with Electron (Windows, macOS, or Linux).